 “When we realized we didn’t have a shot where all attendees were represented, we added in photos of two female CEOs taken during the weekend.
 The photos were shared and approved with all the participants including the two women, Lynn Jurich and Ruzwana Bashir, before posting them on Instagram and they also shared the group photo on their own Instagram handles.
 We meant no harm or had any malicious intent in doing this and we are sorry.”

-One of the attendees of the event was Amazon CEO, Jeff Bezos.
-So, BuzzFeed naturally asked why he wasn’t photoshopped in along with Jurich and Bashir.
+One of the attendees at the event was Amazon CEO, Jeff Bezos.
+Seeing as he wasn’t in the group photo either, BuzzFeed asked why he wasn’t photoshopped in along with Jurich and Bashir.
 According to the spokesperson, he declined to be included in the photo, so this is why he was left out.

-Expectedly, this scandal caused a major backlash from the public.
+As you might expect, this story has caused a significant public backlash.
 According to Recode, women typically make up about a fifth to a quarter of tech and leadership roles in tech companies.
-While the battle for diversity in the industry is still ongoing, Recode notes that not much has changed.
+While the battle for diversity in the industry is ongoing, Recode notes that not much has changed.
 “This is a culture problem that’s keeping women out of tech — it’s sexism, racism, harassment, discrimination, bias.
 And this Photoshop story is the perfect illustration,” said Deborah Singer, chief marketing officer at Girls Who Code.
 “What’s so deeply ironic about this Photoshop scandal is that in the time it took them to Photoshop Lynn and Ruzwana into the photo, we could have recommended 100 women for them to actually invite and include,” she added.